bioidiap/bob.ip.facedetect/doc/guide.rst

 In case you want to implement your own strategy of merging overlapping bounding boxes, you can simply get the detection qualities for all sampled patches.

 .. note::
-   For the low level functions, only grayscale images are supported.
+   For the low level functions, only gray-scale images are supported.

 .. doctest::